Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Chemoembolization is a way to treat cancer in the liver.
-It can be used for cancer that began in the liver.
+It can be used for cancer that starts in the liver.
 Or it can be used for cancer that has spread (metastasized) to the liver from other parts of the body.
 The procedure treats only cancer in the liver.
-It is done by a specially trained doctor.
-The doctor is called an interventional radiologist.
+It is done by a specially trained doctor called an interventional radiologist.

-A tumor needs a supply of blood to grow.
 The hepatic artery is a large blood vessel.
 It sends blood to the liver.
-As a tumor grows, it gets most of its blood from this artery.
-During the procedure, chemotherapy medications are put into the artery.
-It is then blocked off.
-This makes sure the medications stay in the liver.
+To grow, a liver tumor takes most of its blood from this artery.
+During the procedure, chemotherapy medicines are put into the hepatic artery.
+The artery is then blocked off from the rest of the body.
+This makes sure the medicines stay in the liver.
 And it cuts off blood to the tumor.

-Blocking the tumor’s blood flow so it receives no oxygen or nutrients
+Block the tumor’s blood flow so it gets no oxygen or nutrients

-Delivering high doses of chemotherapy medications directly to the tumor site
+Send high doses of chemotherapy medicines directly to the tumor site

-Keeping chemotherapy medications in the tumor for long periods of time
+Keep chemotherapy medicines in the tumor for long periods of time

-Reducing side effects to the rest of the body because the medications do not leave the liver
+Reduce side effects to the rest of the body.
+This is because the medicines do not leave the liver.

 Blood clot in a blood vessel

-Infection or bruising at the catheter insertion site
+Infection or bruising where the catheter was inserted

-Death of normal liver tissue that may result in liver failure
+Death of normal liver tissue; which may lead to liver failure

-Problems due to the contrast medium such as allergic reaction or kidney damage
+Problems because of the contrast medium, such as an allergic reaction or kidney damage

 Damage to an artery